 This recipe begins with the black beans.
 I used canned black beans, so I drained the liquid, added them to a large bowl, and allowed them to sit for 15 minutes.
 “Airing them out” dries them and makes the process easier in the next steps.

-Cut your red pepper into large chunks and be sure to remove the seeds.
-Remove the outside skin of your onion and cut it into large pieces as well.
-For the fresh cilantro pull a half cup of leaves from the bushel.
+Cut your red pepper into large chunks, and remove the seeds.
+Remove the outside skin of your onion and cut it into large pieces.
+For the fresh cilantro, pull a half cup of leaves from the bushel.

 Add all three ingredients into your food processor and blend well.
 Once blended, add to your mashed beans.

-Add the remaining burger seasonings to the same bowl and mix everything together.
-You’ll then place your bean mixture in the refrigerator for 30 minutes before building your patties.
-This process will make it easier to form your bean burger and allows them to keep their shape while cooking.
+Add the remaining burger seasonings to the same bowl and mix everything.
+Place your bean mixture in the refrigerator for 30 minutes before building your patties.
+This process will make it easier to form your bean burger and allow it to keep its shape while cooking.

 Once chilled, form your bean patties.
-I like my patties around 2 inches thick, but this is really a preference.
+I like my patties around 1 inch thick, but this is really a preference.
 If you make them thinner, decrease the cooking time in 1-minute increments.
-Note: When making your patties, be sure to size them according to your bun as these will not shrink while cooking.
+Note: When making your patties, size them according to your bun, as these will not shrink while cooking.